vci-developers/vectorcamapp/docs/SESSION_UNIT_IMPLEMENTATION_PLAN.md

 2. **"Yes, Confirm" button stays red** (`MaterialTheme.colors.error`) when confirming `ReturnToCollectionBatchList`.
 The destructive-style coloring reads slightly off for what is pure navigation, but it preserves visual consistency with the other two terminal actions inside the same dialog.
 Audit-pass §10 candidate.
 3. **Audit-pass §7 (magic-string promotion)** has a new candidate: the "Leave imaging?" / "Exit session?" copy added by this slice should move into `strings.xml` alongside all the other in-line dialog strings already flagged.

-### PR 3d follow-up — Bugs discovered post-slice-6 (⏭️ Fix before / during slice 7)
+### PR 3d follow-up — Bugs discovered post-slice-6 (✅ Both fixed)

 Two bugs surfaced during post-slice-6 manual testing.
-Recording here so slice 7 picks them up explicitly rather than relying on the audit pass to rediscover them.
+Both are now fixed — Bug 1 pre-slice-7 (warm-VM fix), Bug 2 in slice 7 (widened read path).
+Records below are kept for historical context.

 **Bug 1 — Duplicate batch / false-flag banner on device-back from imaging (create mode). ✅ Fixed pre-slice-7.**